Anastasie Fătu: Rise to prominence

 When the Crimean War toppled the Regulamentul Organic regime, placing the Danubian Principalities under the shared tutelage of Great Powers, Aga Fătu became marginally involved in the liberal and Romanian nationalist movement.
 By June 1856, he was a member of the enlarged Unionist Committee, which openly called for union between Moldavia and Wallachia.
 In February 1857, he joined a deputation sent by the Moldavian printers, asking the powers to lift censorship laws—other envoys were Vasile Alecsandri, Constantin Hurmuzachi, and Alecu Donici.
 He then ran in the elections of September, taking a seat for Iași in the ad hoc Divan.
 He was one of several affiliates of the National Party to win in that city, taking 198 votes.
 This new legislature, sanctioned by the Great Powers, replaced a Divan elected fraudulently in July.

 The new chambers inaugurated a process whereby Fătu's Paris friend and National-Party favorite, Cuza, was elected the new prince of Moldavia—and then as Domnitor of the United Principalities (the basis for modern Romania).
 Fătu is known to have endorsed this move, and to have kept a portrait of the Domnitor in his residence.
 He returned to publishing in 1863 with Proiectu de Organisarea Policieĭ Sanitarĭâ in Romania ("A Project for Instituting Romania's Sanitary Police"), which also functioned as Romania's first attempt at a sanitary code.
 The same text pioneered medical jurisprudence, including the basics of mental health law and forensic science, sketched out food safety codes, regulated the creation of public toilets, and standardized the depth of graves.
 It also called for a ban on open-casket church funerals, proposing to isolate dead bodies under the close watch of specialized bailiffs.
 As social historian Constanța Vintilă-Ghițulescu remarks, Fătu's law integrated well within the "hygienist wave" of "civilized Europe", with doctors emerging as "key figures in the construction of the modern state."
-However, according to fellow hygienist Iacob Felix, the project was simply ignored by the government of Nicolae Crețulescu, and the Assembly of Deputies consulted it only for laws establishing county councils.
+However, according to fellow hygienist Iacob Felix, the project was simply ignored by the government of Nicolae Kretzulescu, and the Assembly of Deputies consulted it only for laws establishing county councils.